johanesalxd/beam-dataflow-iceberg-bqms/README_STREAM.md

 ```

 This will:
-- Create the GCS bucket if it doesn't exist
+- Create the GCS bucket if it doesn't exist.
-- Create the BigQuery dataset `dataflow_demo` if it doesn't exist
+- Create the BigQuery dataset `dataflow_demo` if it doesn't exist.
+- Create the BigQuery Iceberg table `taxirides_realtime_iceberg` if it doesn't exist.
+- Create the PubSub subscription.
-- Install dependencies using UV
+- Install dependencies using UV.
-- Submit the job to Dataflow
+- Submit the job to Dataflow, writing to both the standard and Iceberg tables.
-- Provide links to monitor the job and data
+- Provide links to monitor the job and data.

 ## BigQuery Table Features